aldebaran/libqi/doc/source/guide/py-service.rst

 To make the service available to others we need a :py:class:`qi.Session`.

-Let's create a :py:class:`qi.Session` and connect it to a ServiceDirectory, then let's register our MyFooService created just above under the name 'foo'.
+We will use the session of the :py:class:`qi.Application` that is already connected to a ServiceDirectory, and register our MyFooService created just above under the name 'foo'.

 .. code-block:: python

   import qi
+  import sys

   #create an application
-  app = qi.Application()
+  app = qi.Application(sys.argv)
+  app.start()

   #create an instance of MyFooService
   myfoo = MyFooService()

-  s = qi.Session()
+  s = app.session
-  s.connect("tcp://127.0.0.1:9559")
   #let's register our service with the name "foo"
   id = s.registerService("foo", myfoo)